plone/training/mastering-plone/zpt.rst

 Regarding TALES so far we used ``string:`` or ``python:`` or only variables.
 The next and most common expression are path expressions.
 Optionally you can start a path expression with ``path:``

 Every path expression starts with a variable name.
-It can either be an object like :py:obj:`context`, :py:obj:`view` or :py:obj:`template` or a variable defined earlier like :py:data:`talk`.
+It can either be an object like :py:obj:`context`, :py:obj:`view` or :py:obj:`template` or a variable defined by you like :py:data:`talk`.

 After the variable we add a slash ``/`` and the name of a sub-object, attribute or callable.
 The ``/`` is used to end the name of an object and the start of the property name.
 Properties themselves may be objects that in turn have properties.